ssskram/active-directory/README.md

 # AD Proxy

-This repo contains a node application that serves as a proxy service between all City of Pittsburgh client applications that interface with the Active Directory endpoint exposed through the Microsoft Graph API.
+This repo contains a node application that serves as a proxy service between all City of Pittsburgh client applications that interface with Active Directory via the Microsoft Graph API.

 ## Authorization